About / Contact

 Awards

-During my time with the U.S. Fish and Wildlife Service, I’ve earned several performance awards, star awards and a quality step increase.
+During my time with the U.S. Fish and Wildlife Service, I’ve earned several awards, including for performance and priority projects.
 I have been recognized with three Regional Director Employee Excellence Awards including teamwork excellence, external customer service and outreach excellence.
 I have consistently earned exceptional performance reviews.

 references